dominicbates/us-election-model/README.md

 Given out fitted model, we can sample from our posteriors to generate possible election results.
 To generate our full results, we do this many times ($\sim 10,000$), and compute how many times each state is won by each candidate.

-To generate overall win probabilities, we work out electoral college counts for each candidate in each draw, and compute the fraction of times each candidate wins in the electoral college.
+To generate overall win probabilities, we work out electoral college votes for each candidate in each draw, and compute the fraction of times each candidate wins the presidential election.

 ## Data